fluffle/goirc/README.md

 Please note: this branch has been feature-frozen for a while.
 Check out master for some interesting (but not backwards-compatible) changes that will become the new go1 branch when they're stable.
+See `fix/goirc.go` and the README there for a quick way to migrate.

 ### Using the framework